When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 The go-to way to do this is to use a dedicated SEO software platform.
 There are a few of these, all of which are pretty great.
 Some of the big ones include SEMRush, Ahrefs, and BrightEdge.

 At JCT Growth, we use a combination of SEMRush and Ahrefs.
-Both platforms have more or less the same functionality, but like many SEOs, we’ve found that they have slightly different strengths.
+Both platforms have similar functionality, but like many SEOs, we’ve found that they have slightly different strengths.

 For keyword research specifically, SEMRush is our go-to, and the platform we’d recommend the most for this.

-SEMRush is a subscription service and starts at around $100 per month.
+SEMRush is a subscription service and starts at around $165 per month.
 However, they do offer a one-month free trial for new users.
-You can use the free trial period to build your keyword list, then cancel the account, if you’re not interested in maintaining a long-term subscription.
+You can use the free trial period to build your keyword list before cancelling the account if you’re not interested in maintaining a long-term subscription.
 That said, though, SEMRush provides so much value for the price that it’s worth an ongoing subscription.

 For keyword research, you’ll want to navigate in SEMRush to the Keyword Overview tool.
 You can enter anywhere from one to ten keywords, separated by commas.
 This is where you can get full details for each keyword – how many people search for it per month, how competitive it is, and other related keywords that may also be worth targeting.